 Figure 7: Age composition input sample size per age sample compared to the number of ages sampled (top panels) and across uncertainty scenarios (bottom panels) aggregated by species types.
-‘Base’ refers to the case that includes no additional sources of uncertainty, ‘AE’ is the case when ageing error is included, ‘GV’ is the case when growth variability is included, and ‘AE & GV’ is the case when both ageing error and growth variability is included.
-Linear relationships are shown in the top panels, along with the R2 values, for each uncertainty scenario.
+Uncertainty scenarios are described in Table 1.
+Linear relationships are shown in the top panels, along with the R2 values, for each uncertainty scenario (color).
 The boxplots in the bottom panels shows the median (solid line), 25% - 75% percentile range (box limits, also called the inter-quartile range), and 1.5 times the inter-quartile range (whiskers).

 Figure 8: Age composition input sample size per sampled haul compared to the number of age samples per sampled haul (top panels) and across uncertainty scenarios (bottom panels) aggregated by species types.
-‘Base’ refers to the case that includes no additional sources of uncertainty, ‘AE’ is the case when ageing error is included, ‘GV’ is the case when growth variability is included, and ‘AE & GV’ is the case when both ageing error and growth variability is included.
-Linear relationships are shown in the top panels, along with the R2 values, for each uncertainty scenario (and a dashed 1-1 line is shown for reference).
-The boxplots in the bottom panels shows the median (solid line), 25% - 75% percentile range (box limits, also called the inter-quartile range), and 1.5 times the inter-quartile range (whiskers).
+Uncertainty scenarios are described in Table 1.
+Linear relationships are shown in the top panels, along with the R2 values, for each uncertainty scenario (color; and a dashed 1-1 line is shown for reference).
+The boxplots in the bottom panels show the median (solid line), 25% - 75% percentile range (box limits, also called the inter-quartile range), and 1.5 times the inter-quartile range (whiskers).

-Figure 9: Relative age composition input sample size when including ageing error (‘AE’) or growth variability (‘GV’) compared to longevity (as indicated by age range) and growth (as indicated by length range, top panels) and when including both ageing error and growth variability (‘AE & GV’, bottom panel, with the whiskers indicating the 95% confidence intervals) across the species types evaluated.
+Figure 9: Relative age composition input sample size when including ageing error (‘AE’) or growth variability (‘GV’) compared to longevity (as indicated by age range) and growth (as indicated by length range, top panels) and when including both ageing error and growth variability (‘AE & GV’, bottom panel, with the whiskers indicating the 95% confidence intervals) across the species types (colors) evaluated.
 For illustration of trends, linear relationships for each species type are shown in the top panels.